Habitat for Humanity

 Habitat for Humanity Nova Scotia’s audited financial statements are available for review upon request.

 As President & CEO of KWR Approvals Inc., Kevin W. Riles has extensive and active involvement in the land development, municipal planning and government approvals, real estate and business community.
 During his career Kevin has held senior management positions and roles in land development, municipal planning and government approvals, real estate, and project management.
 He is a graduate of Dalhousie University Bachelor of Arts, Nova Scotia College of Geographic Sciences Urban Planning and Henson College Local Government Administration Programs.

-He is currently Past President of the Urban Development Institute of Nova Scotia (UDI) and Canada which represents the Development Community in Nova Scotia and Canada.
+He is currently Past President of the Urban Development Institute of Nova Scotia (UDI) and Canada which represents the Development Community in Nova Scotia and Canada

-As a Vice President of Colliers Project Leaders, Stephen is responsible for the operations in the Atlantic Region.
+As a Vice President of Colliers Project Leaders, Stephen is responsible for operations in the Atlantic Region.
 He brings to this role extensive experience gained in a progressive career as a project manager and construction industry professional with extensive contracting and consulting experience.
 He has represented government, corporations, educational institutions and private clients throughout Canada.

-Nominating & HR
+Chair, Nominating & HR Committee